-Experts have found that routine exercise can be as powerful in managing anxiety and mood disorders, like depression.
-Although exercise initially spikes the stress response in the body, individuals show lower levels of stress hormones like cortisol and epinephrine after periods of consistent physical activity.
+Experts have found that routine exercise can be as powerful in managing anxiety and mood disorders2, like depression.
+Although exercise initially spikes the stress response3 in the body, individuals show lower levels of stress hormones like cortisol and epinephrine after periods of consistent physical activity.

 Additionally, physical activity energizes the release of dopamine, oxytocin, serotonin, and endorphins.
 Sometimes referred to as DOSE, this powerful neurochemical combination plays an important role in regulating our mood and helps to boost brainpower.

 Although exercise might not be everybody's idea of "fun," there are approachable ways to get started, like doing your exercise of choice for just 30 minutes a day.
 Keep in mind it doesn't have to be intensive exercise either: You could simply go for a walk, start a garden, or join a yoga class online or in person.

 It is no secret that chronic stress has long-term negative effects on our well-being.
 The adage "Laughter is the best medicine" has been well established through various replicable studies.
 As such, it's clear having a good laugh is a natural antidote to stress.